Region: São Paulo

 Process: Washed, Sun Dried

-: Gold Mountain Coffee Growers plantation, on the hillsides of Matagalpa, is a small community dedicated to the production of incredibly high quality coffee with an emphasis on self sufficiency and ecological sustainability.
+General Description: Matagalpa is a small community dedicated to the production of incredibly high quality coffee with an emphasis on self sufficiency and ecological sustainability.
 The name comes from an age-old nickname; local people refer to this particular mountainside as La Zona del Oro, or the zone of gold.
+The estate grows the Maragogype varietal in rich, volcanic hillside soils beneath the shade of banana trees.
 Interspersed throughout the plantation are community garden plots growing cabbage, passion fruit, bananas and other produce for consumption by the workers and their families.
-The estate produces its own seedlings and, when they are sufficiently mature, transfers the young plants to the rich, volcanic hillside soils beneath the shade of banana trees.
-Learn more…
+Maragogype is sometimes called the “elephant bean” due to its large size.

 Altitude: 900 – 2,000 meters